Bobby Eilbacher: Early life and career

 Arguably the highest-profile performance of Eilbacher's career came in September 1971, as part of the highly publicized screen acting debut of singer Jennifer—aka Jennifer Warnes—in "Broken Melody", the season premiere of The Bold Ones: The New Doctors.
 Featuring Warnes as Gaby Barr, a recording star suddenly gone deaf, the episode co-stars Eilbacher as Johnny Wilson, her very likely abused and undeniably acting out fellow patient, with both under the care of Dr. Ted Stuart (series regular John Saxon).
 Over time, the initially at-odds pair come to be a source of mutual comfort and healing (an outcome unapologetically spoiled by the vastly different photo and descriptions that promoted the episode's March 1972 rebroadcast).
 Regarding his performance, Variety's Morry Roth wrote that "Eilbacher [...] as a battered child proved W. C. Fields' admonitions on the dangers of competing with kids on camera."
 (Note: Presumably referring to the quote often attributed to Fields, "Never work with children or animals.")

 Following an uncredited and negligible role in the CBS made-for-TV western horror film Black Noon and a minor one in the CBS series Emergency!, Eilbacher had one last high-profile appearance, made on his second Emergency appearance, on the episode entitled "Zero".
 Portraying Tommy Mannering, he is rescued from an apartment ledge while seemingly on the verge of suicide, a supposition angrily disputed by the boy's mother, portrayed by a young Mariette Hartley.

-Eilbacher's final appearance came on "Children of the Gods", episode no. 4 of The Fantastic Journey, the time travel-themed sci-fi series that constituted NBC's soon-to-be-canceled 1977 mid-season replacement (a failure likely hastened by being slotted between Welcome Back Cotter and The Waltons).
+Eilbacher's final appearance came on "Children of the Gods", episode no. 4 of The Fantastic Journey, the time travel-themed sci-fi series that constituted NBC's soon-to-be-canceled 1977 mid-season replacement (a failure likely hastened by being slotted between Welcome Back, Kotter and The Waltons).
 Eilbacher plays Sigma, an escapee from a children-only community led by well-intentioned but dictatorial and bullying teenager Alpha.
 Attempts by some of the travelers to aid Sigma soon lead to their collective recapture and, eventually, threatened execution.
 Repeated efforts to reason with Alpha, followed by a seemingly futile physical challenge issued by 13-year-old, Scott Jordan Ike Eisenmann—eventually echoed by the like-aged Sigma and then an avalanche of similarly discontented youngsters—ultimately lead to a much more equitable status quo and a satisfying outcome for all concerned.